Molecular Hydrogen in High-redshift Damped Lyman-{\alpha} Absorbers: Comparison With Observations

 We find a large vertical scatter in the observational data, and many non-detections.
 These indicate very low molecular fractions, mostly in DLAs with $N_{\ehiv{}}\lesssim2\times10^{21}\ \rm cm^{-2}$.
 At larger \hi{} columns, the upper limits fade out and are replaced by increasing numbers of actual detections.
 We find that the low molecular fraction in the CGM DLAs naturally explains the many H$_2$ non-detections.
 The combination of low metallicity, low density, and moderate-to-high LW band intensity, all lead to an $N_{\rm H _2}-N_{\ehiv{}}$ relation that is very different than observed in the ISM of the Galaxy (see Figure \ref{fig: obs HI H2}).

 At the same time, the high end of the scatter in observations is difficult to explain within our CGM framework.
-Indeed, there are observations that exceed the top percentile of $N_{\rm H _2, \rm p}$ in our models for a given value of $N_{\ehiv{}}$.
+Indeed, there are observations that exceed the top percentile of $N_{\rm H _2, \rm p}$ in our models for a given value of $N_{\ehiv{}}$, implying that even the variability of $R_{\rm mol}$ at a given radius cannot explain them.
+In addition, the distribution of $N_{\rm H_2}$ at a given $N_{\ehiv}$ bin seems to be bimodal, especially at low $N_{\ehiv}$.

 A natural explanation for this is that these sightlines are simply a ``bullseye" scenario where the quasar sightline goes directly through the ISM of a galaxy \citep[see, e.g.,][]{Ranjan2018}.
 If this is the case, then these data would be occupying a region of $N_{\rm H _2}-N_{\ehiv{}}$ parameter space that is commonly observed in the ISM.
-Since we do not use any large volume simulation in this work, we cannot estimate how common lines of sight such as these are, but we demonstrate in our "ISM" simple model that these are simple to reproduce with reasonable assumptions.
+A likely explanation for the absence of such sightlines in our simulations is that they do not correctly capture the properties of the cold ISM.
+In particular, the exclusion of H$_2$ self-shielding between different cells in the SKIRT model and the lack of sufficient resolution to resolve the dense molecular gas in the ISM could lead to a significant underestimate of $R_{\rm mol}$ in the ISM \citep{Seifried2018,Gurman2025}.
+In addition, since we do not use any large volume simulation in this work, we cannot rule out that these lines of sight might arise from less massive halos, which are more abundant than the massive halos we model.
+We do, however, demonstrate in our analytic ISM model that these are easy to reproduce with reasonable assumptions.

-We find that our model medians over-predict $N_{\rm H_2}$ at all redshifts when compared with observations in the $\log\left(N_{\ehiv{}} \right)=21.5-22$ bin.
+We find that our model medians over-predict $N_{\rm H_2}$ at all zredshifts when compared with observations in the $\log\left(N_{\ehiv{}} \right)=21.5-22$ bin.
 The median metallicity of the observed sample relative to solar is $0.05$, lower than that of $0.2-0.5$ at $0.1 \ R_{\rm vir}$ (see Figure \ref{fig: 1D prof explainer}).
 This difference in metallicity could be due to incomplete modeling of metal production and diffusion in FIRE-2, or the DLAs being hosted by lower mass halos.
-Regardless of the origin of this difference, it would lead to our models over-predicting $N_{\rm H_2}$ at a given $N_{\ehiv{}}$ due to increased H$_2$ formation on dust grains.
+Regardless of the origin of this difference, it would lead to our models over-predicting $N_{\rm H_2}$ at a given $N_{\ehiv{}}$ due to increased H$_2$ formation on dust grains.\